Inside our private treatment rooms:

 Thai Bodywork aka Thai Yoga Therapy

 An Ancient East Asian Healing art that evolved over time in Thailand.
-This dynamic experience utilizes traditional Thai healing techniques to promote overall well beingness.
+This dynamic experience utilizes traditional Thai healing techniques within the lens of Thai Medical Theory, to promote overall well beingness.
 Sessions might include: deep work to the trenches of the sen, heated herbal compresses, oils/balms and tools such as cupping and/or scraping (Kroot).
 Recipients report increased flexibility, energy balance, deep relaxation,balance of heart/mind (Jai) and the union of mind, body, and breath.

 Lise is an advanced practitioner with over two decades of experience giving, teaching and learning Traditional Thai Medical Theory and Thai Bodywork.
-Lise continues her studies in Thai Medical Theory with Nephyr Jacobsen of The Naga Center in Portland, Oregon and ongoing intensives in the study of Reusi Dat Ton- with David Wells.
-Lise’s continued exploration of the human body layers with Gil Hedley has resulted in a more varied approach and a deeper understanding of the layers within- the inner universe of the human form.
+Lise continues her studies in Thai Medical Theory with Nephyr Jacobsen of The Naga Center in Portland, Oregon where she has studied for over 300 hours and ongoing intensives in the study of Reusi Dat Ton- with David Wells.
+Lise’s continued exploration of the human body with over 300 hours in the dissection lab with Gil Hedley has resulted in a more varied approach and a deeper understanding of the layers within- the inner universe of the human form.

 Clients remain clothed in a Thai Bodywork session Suggest wearing loose pants and baggy top so that your practitioner is able to apply herbal compresses and use other tools when appropriate.